-Turns off (or on) expression evaluation (things with { }) for subsequent command line arguments.
+These positional options turn off (or on) expression evaluation (things with { }) for subsequent command line arguments.
 This can be useful in selectively disabling expression evaluation expansion for a subset of the command line, for example if you actually have filenames containing curly braces.